Choose another lake

 Improving

-Data from the 2023 population survey showed that all the population indices met or exceeded their target goals.
-The average body condition for all sizes of bass remained very good.
-Approximately 19% of the adult bass sampled exceeded the 15” minimum length.
+Data from the 2024 population survey showed that all the population indices met, or exceeded, their target goals.
+The population structure remained similar to the 2023 survey, except for an increase in the percentage of bass in the 15” – 20” size class.
+Approximately 32% of the adult bass sampled exceeded the 15” minimum length, an increase from 19% in 2023.
+Average body condition for all sizes of bass remained good (Wr=94).
 Poor bass reproduction and recruitment continue to be a major concern in this lake.
-Following significant improvement in 2012 and 2013, bass densities significantly declined in 2014.
 To help improve bass population numbers, over 35,500 largemouth bass fingerlings were stocked in the lake in June of 2017.
 Since 2017, the bass population has continued to fluctuate, but has showed signs of improvement.
 Hopefully these improvements will translate to more consistent and successful reproduction and recruitment in the coming years.
-For 2024, most bass over the minimum length limit will range from 15” – 20” and weigh 1.8 – 4 pounds.
+The electrofishing catch rates have remained above the target of 60 bass per hour since 2019.
+For 2025, most bass over the minimum length limit will range from 15” – 20” and weigh 2.4 – 4.5 pounds.

 Location: Raccoon Lake is located in Marion County on the East side of Centralia, Illinois approximately 1 mile north of Route 161.